Jamie Lynn Spears: ATV incident

 On February 5, 2017, Spears' eight-year-old daughter Maddie almost drowned in a Polaris ATV accident, after accidentally driving into the pond on her stepfather and mother's Louisiana property, with the ATV flipping over upon impact.
 She was later airlifted to Children's Hospital of New Orleans, where she remained unconscious in a coma for two days.
 She woke up and was released from care on February 10.
 Police reported the incident as occurring before 3:00 p.m. on a Sunday afternoon, and the sheriff explained that she was steering "100 yards from her parents" when she took "a hard right to avoid running over a nearby drainage ditch".
 The police report stated, "The child was trapped and secured by the seatbelt and the ATV's safety netting.
 Within two minutes, Acadian Ambulance Services arrived and assisted in freeing the child from the cold waters."

 In 2020, Spears explained the situation further.
 She elaborated that she and her husband Jamie Watson "[...] dove in and [...] were able to rescue her," then the first responder took her away.
 The firefighter was able to get a pulse, but her case looked "grim at the time", leading to her being airlifted to the hospital.

-Feud with Britney Spears

-In 2021, Jamie Lynn and her sister Britney were involved in a highly publicized feud via social media.
-Britney publicly accused Jamie Lynn of actively and knowingly being involved in her conservatorship, while not making any efforts to help her terminate it.
-Jamie Lynn denied the allegations and maintained that she was unaware of the details of the conservatorship.
-Britney threatened legal action against Jamie Lynn after the latter spoke extensively about Britney in both her book and the following promotional tour.